Maine man convicted of killing sheriff’s deputy

-PORTLAND, Maine (AP) — A man accused of placing a gun to the neck of a sheriff’s deputy and pulling the trigger was convicted of murder Tuesday after a trial that focused on his state of mind.
+PORTLAND, Maine (AP) — A man accused of placing a gun against the neck of a sheriff’s deputy and pulling the trigger was convicted of murder Tuesday after a trial that focused on the defendant’s drug-addled state of mind.

-Both sides agree that defendant John Williams fired the shot that killed Cpl.
-Eugene Cole last year in Norridgewock.
-The prosecution, though, argued he knew exactly what he was doing, while the defense claimed he was sleep-deprived and strung out on cocaine and heroin.
+Both sides agreed that defendant John Williams fired the shot that killed Cpl.
+Eugene “Gene” Cole last year in Norridgewock.
+The defense claimed Williams was sleep-deprived and strung out on cocaine and heroin, but the prosecution argued Williams knew exactly what he was doing.

-The jury delivered the guilty verdict Tuesday afternoon.
+Tom Cole, the victim’s brother, thanked jurors who delivered the guilty verdict Tuesday afternoon.

+“Nobody really wins today.
+It doesn’t bring Gene back.
+But it is a little bit of closure for us,” he said.

 Most Read Stories